Multi-vortices and lower bounds on the attractor dimensions for 2D Navier--Stokes equations: Introduction

-and therefore $\dim_f(\Cal A)\sim G^{2/3}$.
-Unfortunately, we ate unable to lift the upper bound for the dimension from this toy case to more realistic domains, but the multi-vortex approach developed in the paper allows us to do this with the lower bound.
+Unfortunately, we are unable to lift the upper bound for the dimension from this toy case to more realistic domains, but the multi-vortex approach developed in the paper allows us to do this with the lower bound.

 The paper is organized as follows.
 Section \ref{s0} is devoted to some standard facts from the theory of weighted Lebesgue and Sobolev spaces which will be used throughout of the paper.
 In section \ref{s1}, we collect basic facts about Vishik vortices and the spectral properties of the linearized operator, which are crucial for what follows.